 The 15mm is, as previously mentioned, the worst performer of the goldlines.
 It has quite a fair bit more astigmatism than the 20mm model and seems to have some internal reflection issues.
 The center of the field of view doesn’t seem to be particularly sharp either.
 Performance seems to be decent in Maksutov-Cassegrains and Schmidt-Cassegrains but with any refractor or Newtonian faster than f/8 to f/10 I would hesitate to really recommend the 15mm.
 It just isn’t that crisp.

 The 9mm goldline is easily the best eyepiece in the set.
 Its field of view is the widest at 70.5 degrees and remains consistently sharp regardless of your telescope’s focal ratio.
 I have used it in scopes as fast as f/3.5 with pinpoint images throughout most of the field.
 This is partly thanks to the Smyth/Barlow lens in the eyepiece.
 Unfortunately, while the 9mm goldline is our #1 pick, it is probably the least useful since many scopes come with a 9mm or 10mm Plossl or Kellner that will probably suffice for a while.

 The 6mm is the most oft-cited eyepiece of the line.
-After admittedly recommending them for years without having actually used the 6mm model I finally got my hands on one earlier this year, and was a bit surprised by the performance.
-It is very sharp, but does suffer from some ghosting/reflection effects that can be particularly annoying on planets and double stars.
+After admittedly recommending them for years without having actually used the 6mm model I finally got my hands on one earlier this year and was a bit surprised by the performance.
+It is very sharp but does suffer from some ghosting/reflection effects that can be particularly annoying on planets and double stars.
 There is also some “kidney beaning” – eye positioning is relatively sensitive despite the large eye lens, which can take some getting used to.
-Overall however, the performance is very good even at fast focal ratios provided you can ignore the reflections.
-If you don’t like the reflections there really aren’t many other budget options at its focal length besides a Plossl which will be super uncomfortable to use, or spending over $100 for something like a Meade UWA.
-For the price I think the eyepiece overall is still a good pick.
+Overall, however, the performance is very good even at fast focal ratios provided you can ignore the reflections.
+If you don’t like the reflections there really aren’t many other budget options at its focal length beside a Plossl which will be super uncomfortable to use, or spending over $100 for something like a Meade UWA.
+For the price, I think the eyepiece overall is still a good pick.